30th March 2022

-7 Steps to Metadata Utopia April 2016
+7 Steps to Metadata Utopia

-If I can ask for a moment of empathy; imagine this conversation taking place for a second…
+So, if I can ask for a moment of empathy; imagine this conversation taking place for a second…

 Me: “Hello music supervisor of a massive TV programme that is known worldwide and would result in both fantastic exposure and a lovely sync fee for any artists’ music you so choose to use on your show”